themeum/tutor/readme.txt

 == Changelog ==

+= 2.2.2 - June 21, 2023

+Update: Added manual enrollment support for Course Bundle
+Update: Included Answer Explanation data in Quiz Export CSV
+Update: Improved the statement section of Dashboard Analytics
+Fix: Fixed redirection issue for students or instructors after registration
+Fix: Resolved Course default thumbnail image not displaying issue
+Fix: Fixed Clear all sessions not working in WP native login and Tutor modal login
+Fix: Fixed the inability to add questions to Quiz in new tutor site setups
+Fix: Corrected wrong enrollment count display on the course list page when the Course Bundle addon was disabled
+Fix: Creating a course as an instructor from the backend resulted in all courses being assigned under the topic issue
+Fix: Resolved Login OTP issue for some themes or custom headers
+Fix: Students were receiving the certificate download URL in the course completed email even when certificates were disabled for the course
+Fix: On the assignment page, pass assignments show failed count if the assignment total mark and evaluate mark are the same
+Fix: Corrected the course completed count display issue when the admin manually enrolled students in a free course
+Fix: Resolved fatal error related to COOKIEHASH in a multisite environment
+Fix: GradeBook settings were allowing a minimum percentile value higher than the maximum percentile
+Fix: Addressed conflicts with export_settings ID with other vendors
+Fix: Fix translation-related issues

 = 2.2.1 - June 05, 2023

 New: Added Authentication for Tutor LMS Rest API, providing secure access.